elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ```

 :::note
-This function flattens nested layers of promise-like objects (e.g. a promise that resolves to a promise that resolves to something) into a single layer.
-Methods Promise.resolve and Promise.reject are rarely needed in modern code, because async/await syntax makes them somewhat obsolete.
+This function flattens nested layers of promise-like objects (e.g., a promise that resolves to a promise that resolves to something) into a single layer.
+Methods Promise.resolve and Promise.reject are rarely needed in modern code because async/await syntax makes them somewhat obsolete.
 :::

   </div>